rwth-acis/WebTorrent-VideoStreaming/README.md

 2. Install development dependencies: run ```npm install``` in the project folder
 3. Run ```gulp``` in the project folder
 4. Now a Web server delivers a exemplary Web application which uses the library on http://localhost:8080
+5. After gulp has ran successfully, the Jasmine test suites results can be seen by visiting the URL http://localhost:8888

 ## Usage of the exemplary Web application